Start Strong 2019 summer calendar and checklist

 The Student Life app gives you quick access to U of T resources, upcoming events, year-specific tips and lets you create lists to stay organized.
 Download the app through the Google Play or iTunes stores now!

 - Get your TCard and activate your UTORid

-Your TCard and UTORid give you access to the library and gym and can carry a cash balance to spend on food, printing, and much more.
+Your TCard is your campus identification and gives you access to the library, gym and other services.
+Plus, you can carry a cash balance to spend on food, printing and more.

 Explore your off-campus housing options:

 Attend the Housing Fair

 Connect with other students, meet landlords & schedule viewings.